-African border posts have an notorious reputation, but it is not as bad as everyone thinks as long as you go prepared and have no illusions.
+African border posts have a notorious reputation, but it is not as bad as everyone thinks as long as you go prepared and have no illusions.

 Most border trouble comes down to inexperience or impatience – not only in Africa, but throughout the world.
-The key is to prepare well beforehand and remember every successful border crossing pans out differently in each country as regulations change all the time and is rapidly outdated.
-There are general tips that you can follow to ease your encounter at the border post, so consider some of the following tips.
+The key is to prepare well beforehand and remember, every successful border crossing pans out differently in each country.
+Regulations change all the time and is rapidly outdated.
+There are general tips that you can follow to ease your encounter at the border post, so consider some of the following tips: